schmalle/bcathome/Readme.md

 * bandwidth of your services in general is not limited the capacity of a single vpn gateway or cluster
 * cost reduction (no intranet infrastructure anymore)

-Zero trust approach means, that you don't even trust a client in your intranet.
+Zero trust approach means, that you don't even trust a client in your intranet, access to your resources depends on the knowledge of the system and the user.

 A typical BC architecture looks like this